- The museum

 The rare confrontation of these three artists in a single exhibition reveals unexpected similarities in their experimental and groundbreaking approach.
 Although none of them was French, they each lived and worked in Paris for an important part of their careers.
 Man Ray helped Brancusi to create a darkroom in his studio, where he could develop his photographs, but did not rate Brancusi’s photographs highly, although he greatly admired his sculptures.
 There is a clear similarity between the pose of famous model Kiki de Montparnasse in Man Ray’s photo ‘Noire et blanche’ (1926) and Brancusi’s sculpture ‘Muse Endormie’ (1910), which was in turn influenced by a Rosso’s ‘Enfant malade’ (1893-95).

 Visitors to the exhibition can experiment themselves with photography and representation.
 In three multimedia spaces they can use the techniques employed by Brancusi, Rosso and Man Ray.
+Take a look at the results here.

 For the duration of 'Brancusi, Rosso, Man Ray - Framing Sculpture', the Video Room will be wholly devoted to avant-garde cinema.
 The museum is showing a number of recently rediscovered films by Constantin Brancusi (1876-1957) and experimental films by Man Ray (1890-1976) and others.
 Brancusi and Man Ray both experimented with photography and film in the early twentieth century to reposition the sculptor’s field of operations.
 They used these experiments to address the question of how to look at an object rather than what to look for.
 Ten works by Brancusi and Man Ray are being shown along with videos by Hans Richter and René Clair.